Updated April 20, 2023

 pip install tensorboard

-Alternatively, it can be installed using conda command,
+Alternatively, it can be installed using the conda command:

 Conda install tensorboard